klmnden/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 ```

 ### <a name="log-in-and-select-subscription"></a>Oturum açma ve abonelik seçme
-Oturum açma ve Azure aboneliğinizi seçin komut dosyasını aşağıdaki kodu ekleyin:
+Komut dosyasının oturum açıp Azure aboneliğinizi seçmek için aşağıdaki kodu ekleyin:

 ```powershell
 Connect-AzureRmAccount